 An audiometric testing program checks the hearing thresholds of workers and tracks them over time.
 The objective is to detect changes or shifts in hearing that may signal the beginning stages of noise-induced hearing loss (NIHL).
-Identifying the signs and symptoms early enough, allows employers to intervene before the symptoms get worse.
+Identifying the signs and symptoms early enough, allows duty holders to intervene before the symptoms get worse.
 Therefore, part of the audiometric testing program is to ensure that effective follow-up actions are taken.

-Requirements for audiometric testing are detailed in AS/NZS 1269.4 "Occupational noise management - Auditory Assessment".
+Requirements for audiometric testing are detailed in AS/NZS 1269.4 Occupational noise management - Auditory Assessment.
 The following is a brief summary of the requirements; the regulation itself should be consulted for actual language and/or use.
 Note that State Regulations or Codes of Practice may have additional requirements.

 Who must have an audiometric test?